 There are several ways to manage user privileges and roles on Autonomous Database.
 You can use Oracle Database Actions Database Users card or client-side tools to connect to the database to mange privileges and roles.

 Manage Users and User Roles on Autonomous Database - Connecting with Database Actions

 You can manage user roles for Autonomous Database users with Oracle Database Actions.
 The same steps also let you modify account settings for a user.

 - Click the top left next to Oracle Database Actions.

-This shows the Database Actions menu, including Actions and Administration.
+This shows the Database Actions menu, including Development and Administration.

-- On the User Management page, in the All Users area for
+- On the Database Users page, in the card for the user

 then select Edit.

-Note:If you want to manage the user's account settings, for example if you want to REST enable the user to provide access to Database Actions, or if you want to lock the user's account, you can do this from the User tab.
+Note:If you want to manage the user's account settings, for example if you want to provide Web Access to provide access to Database Actions, or if you want to lock the user's account, you can do this from the User tab.

-- In the Edit User dialog, click Granted
+- In the Edit User area, click Granted

 This displays the Granted Roles tab with a list of available roles and selection boxes.
 For each role, you can check Granted to grant the role, Admin to permit the user to grant the role to other users, and Default to use the default settings for Granted and Admin.